WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - one approach would be to create a _catch-all_ rule that forwards the events to a log group.

   Another would be to create additional log group target for each rule.
 No matter which approach you pick **remember about the CloudWatch costs.
 Use the _input transformer_ to ensure you log only what you need**

 - while adding artifical targets to test the event filtering works, how one might go about **seeing the output of the target rule?**.

   - very **handy** when the **rule invokes another service**

-  - i would **recommend using _CloudTrail_** and **looking at the service event that the rule triggers**
+  - I would **recommend using _CloudTrail_** and **looking at the service event that the rule triggers**

+    - for AWS Lambda functions, I recommend reading [this article](https://medium.com/@mr.mornesnyman/debug-failed-invocations-for-aws-eventbridge-rules-27689ec4fe09).

   - **to my best knowledge** there is **no other way to track success of the delivery** – apart from **CloudWatch metrics**.

 ##### Event Sampling